Home

 We are, in many ways, facing some of our toughest times as female leaders.
 Here in the UK and all around the world, we’re seeing a backlash against gender equality taking hold.
 It’s time to double down on our strategy, build from the evidence, and work together to create the change that is proven to benefit all of us – including men.
 And that means countering three powerful myths that are holding us back:

-Gender inclusion is not an attack on men.
+Gender inclusion is not an attack on men, but rather fair and equal to all

 Opinions are not the same as facts.